ligiabernardet/testformat/StandardNamesRules.rst

    [``surface``] [``component``] standard_name [*at* ``surface``] [*in* ``medium``] [*due_to* ``process``] [*assuming* ``condition``]

-   See the list of currently-used :ref:`qualifications <qualifiers>` for help.
+   See the list of currently-used qualifiers below for help.

 #.
 Variables are current and instantaneous unless specified.
 Variables that are not
    current (e.g., previous timestep) or non-instantaneous (e.g., accumulated values)